encukou/freezeyt/README.md

 3. **-c/--config**

 Path to the configuration file in YAML format.
-Scheme of file has to be made as Python dictionary.

 Allowable keys of configuration file are: